 CBCT has the potential to utilise CAD-CAM technology in order to produce 3D resin models, after discussion with the radiologist.
-(This is currently carried out in Cardiff- request via Supplies in specific cases - liaise with radiologist).
+(This will require liaison - liaise with Superintendent Radiographer).

 Masses in the hard palate can invite a request for CBCT with the additional request that a wax wafer be used to hold down the tongue during acquisition.
 This allows air contrast against the palatal mucosa to make the effacing lesion's extent, easier to appreciate.